CloudNcodeInc/EncodeBox/README.rst

 * The watch-folder daemon react to *IN_CLOSE_WRITE* and launch a new transcoding task_
 * The transcoding worker_ is able to :
     * Detect the resolution of the input media file
-    * Select the appropriate transcoding steps (described in the settings file ``/etc/encodebox.yaml``)
+    * Select the appropriate transcoding steps (described in the settings file ``/etc/encodebox/config.yaml``)
     * Execute the transcoding steps and update the status of the task_ to *ENCODING* + statistics
-    * Generate the SMIL file according to a template
+    * Generate the SMIL_ file according to a template
     * Remove the temporary files
     * Remove the output files in case of error
     * Update the status of the task_ to *SUCCESS* or *FAILURE* + console output of the encoder